jpadantas/kddbr-2021/README.md

 Please check the [full paper](https://arxiv.org/abs/2201.07208) if you need any additional information.

-To run the code, you will need Python 3 and R and their dependencies.
-Please check the two jupyter notebooks that are in the **code**  folder.
-The images generated will be stored in the **diagrams** folder.
+You will need Python 3 and R and their dependencies to run the codes.
+Please check the two Jupyter Notebooks that are in the ```/code``` folder.
+The images generated will be stored in the  ```/diagrams``` folder.

 ### Citation